yugabyte/yb-firedrill/README.md

 #### Requirements

+- System with below configuration
+    - Debian GNU/Linux, 11 (bullseye)
+    - Architecture x86/64
 - User `yugabyte` with sudo privileges.
 - 3 Node universe with `systemd-enabled`
-- config file name should be config.ini
+- config file name should be `config.ini`

 #### Feedback and issues